 Enlarged tonsils in adults with sleep apnoea are also often recommended for surgical intervention.

-IQoro – a new neuromuscular treatment method
+IQoro – a neuromuscular method to stop snoring

 IQoro is a new and unique neuromuscular treatment method that takes just 30 seconds’ exercise, three times per day.
 It has been shown through many scientific studies that it can effectively train the musculature that is involved when we eat, swallow and breathe.
 Today, after more than 20 years’ clinical experience we know that IQoro promotes noticeable improvements amongst patients that have been referred to CPAP treatment, or who have had an unsuccessful surgical operation against snoring.